Sustainable and Reliable Energy Access Program (RBL SREAP)

 Project Activity Areas (Outputs)

-Power grid rehabilitation, strengthening, and expansion:
+Power grid rehabilitation, strengthening, and expansion

-Promotion of clean energy use:
+Promotion of clean energy use

-Strengthened institutional capacity:
+Strengthened institutional capacity

 Project Publications